gijskoning/Reproducibility_project/index.md

 # Introduction
 <!--Erik-->
-In this blog, we are going to tell about the IAM [^iam-paper] paper and how we tried to reproduce some results of that paper.
+In this blog, we are going to tell about the IAM [[1]](#1) paper and how we tried to reproduce some results of that paper.
 The title of the IAM paper is Influence-aware memory architectures for deep reinforcement learning and authored by Miguel Suau et al.
 The idea of the project was to reimplement the IAM model with a different library and to reproduce some results given in the paper.
-The main idea of the paper is to propose an architecture where the agent has some influence-aware memory (IAM).
+The main idea the paper proposes is an architecture where the agent has some influence-aware memory (IAM).
 The agent makes its decisions based on a reinforcement learning model.
 With this architecture, it is then possible to remember the useful information from the environment while alleviating the training difficulties compare to conventional methods using RNNs.
 The goal of the paper is to show that architecture indeed has an important effect on convergence, learning speed and performance of the agent.